jj1bdx/oueees-202206-public/topic01/topic01.md

 * Tokyo, Japan to San Francisco, CA, USA: ~8300km ~= 28ms (in vacuum/air), 41ms (in silica glass)
 * Japan <-> USA in optic fiber, round trip: ~100ms or more
 * *Synchronization is hard*
+* A question: can you play a network real-time game in the global scale, e.g., between Tokyo, New York, and Paris?

 ---